-Dr. Paul Heidenreich: Okay, yes Thank you.
-So what I’m going to show you now is a type of analysis we’re doing with the VISN data but it’s basically the same type of analysis done with the MUET data where we both have, basically the pharmacist is giving a list of patients who are out of range or missing labs and the question is how do they respond and are they effective?
-So again, we focus, here’s just an example is that dimethyl fumarate, Again we said that was for multiple sclerosis treatment.
-It has a very, well not too common but potentially fatal problem of multifocal leukoencephalopathy associated with lymphopenia, and For reason the white blood cell count is monitored and the medication is stopped or if needed.
+Dr. Paul Heidenreich: Okay, yes.
+Thank you.
+So what I’m going to show you now is a type of analysis we’re doing with that VISN data, but it’s basically the same type of analysis done with the MUET data where we both have, basically the pharmacist is giving a list of patients who are out of range or missing labs and the question is what are they going to do, how do they respond, and are they effective?
+So again, we focus, here’s just an example is dimethyl fumarate.
+Again, we said that was for multiple sclerosis treatment.
+It has a very, well, not too common but potentially fatal problem of multifocal leukoencephalopathy associated with lymphopenia.
+For that reason, the white blood cell count is monitored and the medication is stopped if needed.

-And then to determine which strategies are best, again, we do a similar process of having the facility tell us exactly what is being done, attain those details and then the ultimate goal is not just to learn something but then to change practice.
-So the idea was if we do find things that clearly are working we would like to test use out and basically encourage or facilitate adoption in a stepped wedge randomized design.
-That’d be the goal.
-So over the course of a year we would potentially be encouraging all facilities but we could test that facilitation in a study.
+And then to determine which strategies are best, again, we do a similar process of having the facility tell us exactly what is being done, obtain those details, and then the ultimate goal is not just to learn something but then to change practice.
+So the idea was if we do find things that clearly are working, we would like to test use out and basically encourage or facilitate adoption in a stepped wedge randomized design.
+That would be the goal.
+So over the course of a year, we would potentially be encouraging all facilities but we could test that facilitation in a study.

-So again Anju had mentioned briefly that the medication use evaluation tracker, rather than having a dashboard gets a patient list and then the pharmacists decided how to intervene.
-And in this case we surveyed nationally 118 VAs, again about the similar seven interventions that are commonly done by the pharmacists at different facilities.
-And then, provider education, academic detailing, electronic reminders.
-In this case putting in draft orders for testing so, that goes under the provider name so when that provider logs in they say oh, you have a draft order to test for a WBC count.
+So again, Anju had mentioned briefly that the medication use evaluation tracker, rather than having a dashboard, gets a patient list and then the pharmacists decide how to intervene.
+And in this case we surveyed nationally 118 VAs, again, about the similar seven interventions that are commonly done by their pharmacists at different facilities.
+And then provider education, academic detailing, electronic reminders.
+In this case putting in draft orders for testing, so that goes under the provider's name so when that provider logs in they say, oh, you have a draft order to test for a WBC count.
 Do you want to sign this order or not?
 And other studies have suggested that can be effective.
 Requesting a care plan from a provider, what are they going to do?
 As well as two things focus on the patient, calls and mailings.

-In this chart it shows our results from that national survey where we have on the left the intervention that the pharmacist could do.
-Then we show what fraction of pharmacists who completed our survey said they were doing that.
-And then you see, we then actually look separately at what was the mean rate of WBC monitoring where ideal would be 100%.
-And we see using that or not using the intervention and then a p-value for statistical significance.
-And what we found was provider education and academic detailing were the most significant. and then some borderline effects for requesting a provider management plan and putting in draft orders.
+And this sort of shows our results from that national survey where we have on the left the intervention that the pharmacist could do.
+Then we show what fraction of pharmacists who completed our survey said they were doing this.
+And then you see, we then actually looked separately at what was the mean rate of WBC monitoring where ideal would be 100%.
+And we'd be using that or not using the intervention and then a p-value for statistical significance.
+And what we found was provider education and academic detailing were the most significant and then some borderline effects for requesting a provider management plan and putting in draft orders.
 So it was promising.
 Again, that is you looking at each one individually.

-When we actually look in a multivariate analysis, since we could imagine some of these things have some correlation and they may not be independent from each other, we found that provider education, academic detailing were independently predictive and those who did academic detailing in particular had a 17% higher rate of monitoring than those not using it. controlling for all other interventions.
+When we actually look in a multivariate analysis, since we could imagine some of these things have some correlation and they may not be independent from each other, we found that provider education, academic detailing were independently predictive, and those who did academic detailing in particular had a 17% higher rate of monitoring than those not using it, controlling for all other interventions.
 So those, this is an example of how you could then potentially identify interventions you might want to spread.